The fundamentals of B2B digital transformation

 In INCo’s Digital Transformation Series, we explore how digital transformation is impacting the way B2B sales and marketing professionals are targeting their prospects and how the power of technology is providing us with a greater competitive advantage than ever before.

-In part one we discuss how buying has changed and how you can get to know your buyers even better.
+In part one we discuss how consumer buying behaviour has changed and how you can get to know your buyers even better.

 Historically, you could phone a prospect, discuss a challenge they were experiencing, position your offering, set up a meeting, and attend assured that your prospect relied on you to educate them on the latest updates in the market.
 Technology has changed this process forever.
 Our prospects have a world of knowledge and expertise at their fingertips.
 No longer do prospects need to speak to a sales consultant about their challenges.
-Instead, they can Google them, ask a question in a LinkedIn group or sign-up for IBMs latest webinar on the issue when scrolling through their Instagram.
-Initially this digital innovation was limited to the consumer markets, but now it is clear to see that the digital search for information is equally ingrained in B2B.
+Instead, they can Google them, ask a question on a LinkedIn group or sign-up for IBM's latest webinar on the issue while scrolling through their Instagram.
+Initially this digital innovation was limited to the consumer markets, but now it is clear that the digital search for information is equally ingrained in B2B market.

-Every sales and marketing professional will have previously heard that “70% of the buyer's journey is complete before they even reach out to a sales person”, this makes it sound like our jobs have just got exponentially harder from the way they were previously.
+Every sales and marketing professional will have previously heard that “70% of the buyer's journey is complete before they even reach out to a sales person”.
+This makes it sound like our jobs have just got more complicated from the way they previously were.
 However, this isn’t necessarily so.
-The way people are buying has changed, so the way we engage must also change and with the emergence of sales tech and martech this has never been easier.
+The way people are buying has changed, so the way we engage with our clients must also change and adapt to the new buying behaviour model.
+The rise of sales tech and martech, or marketing technology, solutions make the whole marketing process a lot easier.

-With platforms such as Hubspot and Salesforce, we have access to so much more information on our prospects.
-We can understand what they are reading; if they are looking for high-level information or specific details on a solution.
-It allows us to identify how we tailor our approach to that individual and, equally importantly, where we position our messaging: do we target them on LinkedIn, Instagram, Facebook or Twitter?
-Do we send a tailored email that speaks to their issues, challenges and opportunities.
+With platforms such as HubSpot and Salesforce, we have access to a lot more data on our prospects and their online behaviour.
+We can analyse and better understand what they are reading, if they are looking for detailed information on particular service or general solution to solve their key problem.
+The data allows us to identify how to tailor our approach to that individual, or a larger target market group.
+It also helps us to develop more efficient strategies on social media channels allowing us to position our brand messaging to the most appropriate platforms including LinkedIn, Instagram, Facebook, Pinterest or Twitter.
+Based on data analytics we can choose to send a tailored email or larger email marketing campaign that speaks to our visitor issues, challenges and opportunities.

 Through the creation of smart content and automation, you can progress a prospect from the beginning of their journey, through the middle of the funnel, to the point where they are ready to engage in person.
 You can provide them with the content they need on the platform that is right for them in a way that has never been possible before.
 Has our job just become easier, if we can operate smarter?
 People still buy from people, but we need to engage in a much more personal knowledgeable manner both online and in person.